DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk8-quiz.md

 Describe a Port

 Represents a TCP/UDP connection on an actual computer.
 Valid ports are in the range from 0 - 65535.
 Used by the operating system of a computer to route TCP connections to the right program running on a computer.
-These programs can be said to be "listening" on a port.
+These programs can be said to be “listening” on a port.
 No two programs are allowed to listen on the same port at once.

 SHOW